-Rates.-Information Learning iments usually measure belief updating using either qualitative or quantitative questions.
+Learning rates Information experiments usually measure belief updating using either qualitative or quantitative questions.
 In the context of quantitative beliefs, papers often include a calculation of learning rates.
-To calculate such learning rates, we require prior beliefs about the provided piece of information.16 Moreover, typically we observe both a treatment group, which receives information, and a control group, which does not receive any information.
-To quantify the extent to which the respondents update their beliefs toward the signal they receive during the information treatment, one can estimate the following specification:
+To calculate such learning rates, we require prior beliefs about the provided piece of information.
+Moreover, typically we observe both a treatment group which receives information and a control group, which does not receive any information.
+To quantify the extent to which the respondents update their beliefs towards the signal they receive during the information treatment, one can estimate the following specification: